xt99/jQuery-Validation-Engine/README.md

 ### hide

-Closes form error prompts (in case you have more than one form on the page)
+Closes error prompts in the current form (in case you have more than one form on the page)

     $('#formID1').validationEngine('hide')">Hide prompts

 ### hideAll

-Closes all error prompts on the page.
+Closes **all** error prompts on the page.

     $('#formID1').validationEngine('hideAll');